oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 identifiers can be reused as the private-use URI scheme for the OAuth redirect to help avoid this problem.

-Following the requirements of Section 3.2 of {{RFC3986}}, as there is no naming authority for private-use URI scheme redirects, only a single slash (`/`) appears after the scheme component.
+Following the requirements of {{Section 3.2 of RFC3986}}, as there is no naming authority for private-use URI scheme redirects, only a single slash (`/`) appears after the scheme component.
 A complete example of a redirect URI utilizing a private-use URI scheme is: